-Vicenç Feliú is the Director of the Law Library and Associate Professor of Law at the Villanova University School of Law.
+Vicenç Feliú is the Associate Dean for Library Services and Associate Professor of Law at the Villanova University School of Law.
 He graduated from Franklin Pierce Law Center (now the University of New Hampshire School of Law), Concord, NH, with a JD and a LLM in Intellectual Property and from the University of Washington, Seattle, WA, with a MLIS with an emphasis in Law Librarianship.
 He is the author of several articles on the Civil Law in Louisiana and on Legal Research Pedagogy.

 Table of Contents

 Registration of trademarks in multiple jurisdictions around the world is governed by two independent treaties—the Madrid Agreement (the Agreement) and the Madrid Protocol (the Protocol).
 Despite its name, the Protocol is a separate treaty and not a “protocol” to the Agreement.
 Together, the Agreement and the Protocol are known as the Madrid System for the International Registration of Marks (the Madrid System).
 States party to the Agreement and/or the Protocol and organizations party to the Protocol are referred to collectively as Contracting Parties.
 Together, they constitute the Madrid Union, which is a Special Union under Article 19 of the Paris Convention.
 The Madrid System is a centrally administered system (by the International Bureau of the World Intellectual Property Organization, WIPO) for obtaining a bundle of trademark registrations in separate jurisdictions, creating in effect a basis for an "international registration" of marks.
 This guide is intended to highlight the resources and important issues encountered in using the Madrid System for the international registration of marks.